Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 ## Releases

+### 3.12 New SQL macros, SQL error is copied to Clipboard

+- Macros: Concat, ToString, Left, Right, ToLower, Substring, If, Instr (JET+MySQL)
+-

 ### 3.11 Searches in hoToolsBasic.xml adapted to SQLite (EA 16), Fix import Glossary

 - Searches in hoToolsBasic.xml adapted to SQLite (EA 16)